jmcartiles/personal_blog/content/authors/admin/_index.md

 - Visitors
 ---

-I am Research Fellow at [Universidad de Las Palmas de Gran Canaria](https://www.ulpgc.es/), where I work on [C-Bridge](http://c-bridge.ulpgc.es/) project which pursues of building a bridge between Cost-Benefit Analysis (CBA) and Computable General Equilibrium (CGE).
-It is project funded by [European Investment Bank](https://www.eib.org/en/index.htm).
+I am Research Fellow at [Universidad de Las Palmas de Gran Canaria](https://www.ulpgc.es/), where I work on [MARCET II](https://marcet-mac.eu/wordpress/) project which pursues the promotion of whale watching ecotourism activity as a model of sustainable economic development.
+It is project funded by the European Union through the [European Regional Development Fund (FEDER)](https://www.europarl.europa.eu/factsheets/en/sheet/95/el-fondo-europeo-de-desarrollo-regional-feder-).
 I am also member of the [Infrastructure, Transport and Tourism Economics Research Group](http://eitt.es/).

 Previously, I worked on tourism industry related businesses.
 In particular, at the Marketing & Social Media Department at [Binter](https://www.bintercanarias.com/), a regional airline, as Markets Researcher.
 Before, at the IT Department at [Grupo Satocan](https://www.gruposatocan.es/) and at [Patronato de Turismo de Gran Canaria](http://www.grancanaria.com/turismo/es/) in the Touristic Analysis and Air Connectivity Department.